natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-14A%20Early.md

 '''Pros:'''

-* Very effective dogfighter at any speed with its variable wing sweep which gives it great energy retention
+* Very effective two-circle fighter at any speed with its variable wing sweep which gives it great energy retention
-* Variable swept wings can help plane accelerate fast when swept back and turn better when the wing is less swept
+* Variable sweep wings can help to accelerate faster when fully swept back, and turn more tightly when fully unswept forwards
 * Elevators behave like ailerons, maintaining a high roll rate at all speeds
-* High top speed (can cap out at 1500 km/h IAS at sea level)
+* High structural limit (can max out at 1500 km/h IAS at sea level before disintegrating)
-* Lethal M61 Vulcan cannon which has an extremely fast fire rate, great velocity, and great damage
+* The M61 Vulcan cannon has an extremely fast fire rate, good velocity, and deals great damage
 * Can carry up to 8 missiles maximum, with options of AIM-7s, AIM-9s, and [[AIM-54A Phoenix|AIM-54]]<nowiki/>s for versatile use
 * The AIM-54 has insane range (100 km max), its rocket booster lasts for a very long time, and it's an active radar homing missile (at closer ranges, it can automatically guide itself towards enemies using its own radar)
 * Multi-mode radar makes it effective in any situation (the TWS mode allows launching AIM-54s at multiple aircraft at once and provides amazing situational awareness)